pallets/flask/docs/context_locals.rst

 Motivation
 --------------------------------------------------------------------------------

-Some web frameworks, like Django, require you to pass data specific to the current request ("the request context") throughout your code in order to stay thread-safe.
-This is inconvenient since it can make application logic verbose and difficult to understand; many functions will need to take a ``request`` parameter and many will only pass it through to other calls.
-[2]_
+Some web frameworks, like Django, call view functions with data specific to the current request ("the request context").
+This is in order to stay thread-safe;
+in these frameworks, view functions generate a response by passing the request context throughout their logic.

+The problem with this approach is that it can make application logic verbose and opaque since many functions will depend on a request object only because they call other functions which depend on it.
+[2]_ This explains why some Django modules fetch the request context themselves. [*]_

-One common solution to this problem is to make the request context globally available.
-In fact, Django does this in several modules.
-For example, Django's internalization module inspects the current request to determine the current language is.
-[2]_ And the database often keeps data around depending on the current transaction.
-[2]_ However, globals introduce two new problems.
+Since every view will want access to the request context, one solution to this problem is to make the request context globally available.
+However, globals introduce three new problems.
 First, they risk making large applications unmaintainable.
 Second, they aren't thread safe.
+Third, even if we can solve the first two problems, the behavior of thread-safe global is complex.

 Flask aims to make it quick and easy to write a traditional web application.
 [1]_ So, while globals can make a large application hard to maintain, Flask